-For the years ended December 31, 2015 and 2014, CSAFE adhered to the maturity, liquidity, and eligibility guidelines set by S.E.C.
+For the year ended December 31, 2015, CSAFE adhered to the maturity, liquidity, and eligibility guidelines set by S.E.C.
 Rule 2a-7.
 Beginning in 2016, CSAFE adheres to the maturity, liquidity and eligibility guidelines set by Governmental Accounting Standards Board Statement No. 79, Certain External Investment Pools and Pool Participants (GASB 79).